Felix-Zhenghao/paper-distillation/README.md

 # Research Paper Distillation By Zhenghao Chi

-> To see paper recommendation level and tags, visit [here](https://ndro4zkb6p.feishu.cn/docx/FaBXdERDvoleXDxSiMXcMBegnvd?from=from_copylink).
+> To see paper recommendation level and tags, visit the doc on Lark [here](https://ndro4zkb6p.feishu.cn/docx/FaBXdERDvoleXDxSiMXcMBegnvd?from=from_copylink).

 ### HumanPlus: Humanoid Shadowing and Imitation from Humans